Several board games on the market allow you to play alone and I have looked into what are the best solo board games on the market for 2022.

 10. Marvel Champions: The Card Game

-Players: The box provides enough cards for four players, but the community recommends to play with no more than 2 or 3 players.
+Players: The box provides enough cards for four players, but the community recommends playing with no more than 2 or 3 players.
 Besides that, the game also works very well in a single-player mode – that’s why it’s on this list.

 Playing time: 45-90 minutes, depending on the number of players and scenarios selected.